-Don’t let your team become overwhelmed with your growing membership – it should be a cause of celebration, not anxiety.
-Let’s get started!
+Don’t let your team become overwhelmed with your growing membership — it should be a cause of celebration, not anxiety!

-A common mistake associations make is tracking and storing member data in multiple different tools.
-Your association’s member data should be centralized in your member database, or constituent relationship management (CRM) system.
+A common mistake associations make is tracking and storing member data in different places.
+Your association’s member data should be centralized in your member database, or customer relationship management (CRM) system.
 From there, add on other tools and build out your membership management plan.

-Some of the most popular CRMs have specific association management tools that they recommend, like ones that were specifically made for them.
-We recommend doing some supplemental research on membership tools that are native to your CRM – here’s a quick guide to help you get started.
+Some of the most popular CRMs have specific association management tools available.
+We recommend doing some supplemental research on membership tools that are native to your CRM — here’s a quick guide to help you get started.

 With your data centralized in your CRM, you can easily oversee and manage members, and you can automate manual and tedious tasks, freeing up more time for you to work on strategic initiatives.
-As members continue to engage with your organization and each other, the data will flow effortlessly to your CRM system, ensuring accurate and up-to-date information always.
+As members continue to engage with your organization and each other, the data will flow effortlessly to your CRM system, ensuring your information is always accurate and up-to-date.